The Lowdown on the Hudson Valley

 Saturday

 1) 9 A.M.
-Rise and shine to a delectable three-course breakfast featuring a breakfast appetizer, a made-to-order entree of your choice and a breakfast dessert or fruit course.
-Freshly brewed hot beverages are available for early risers (and around the clock) at the Nespresso coffee and milk frothing station in the guest living room.
+Rise and shine to a delectable multi-course breakfast featuring an array of home-baked treats, a made-fresh appetizer and entree, and of course bottomless beverages.
+Coffee and tea are available for early risers (and around the clock) at the Nespresso coffee/hot water station in the guest living room.

 2) 11 A.M.
 Take a little stroll along the estate’s Ox Trail — the remnant of an exercise path blazed through the property’s woods for the daily workout of a previous owner’s pet ox — emerging on our eastern border.
 Precede or end the stroll with a little yoga on the luscious estate grounds.
 From there, it’s an easy walk back to the driveway of the bed and breakfast.
 Along the way, feel free to drop by our neighbor’s front porch to pick up a tray of farm-fresh eggs (run on an honor system) and greet Princess Lay-a or Cluck Kent.